axiomatic7group/axiomatic7group/README.md

 * *The Semantic Layer (Synapse)*: Translates complex, unstructured data points directly into structured, immutable corporate execution rules, ensuring agents interpret business realities without context-drift.

 * *The Action Layer (Cadence)*: Replaces linear brittle scripts with Non-Linear Process Resilience.
-If a 20-step institutional data pipe fails at step 12 due to a system timeout, our system executes a Surgical Correction—allowing the operator to patch the failure and resume at step 12 instead of wasting compute resetting the process back to step one.
+When your tasks breaks and requires Human input, resume tasks where they stopped, instead of wasting time resetting the process back to step one.

-* *The Reasoning Layer (Daemon)*: Isolates a private "brain" that manages local data governance constraints versus API interactions, maximizing organizational data privacy while reducing token costs.
+* *The Reasoning Layer (Daemon)*: Isolates a private "brain" that manages local data governance constraints versus API interactions, maximizing the opportunities to utilitze your data without comprimising on privacy.

 ------------------------------
 ## Institutional Technical Stack